m-daniela/chat-app/Notes/work.md

 +using Montgomery ladder to be more resistant to timing side channel attacks

 To prepare the setting, the communication will have 3 parties: the users, A (sender) and B (receiver), and the server.
-The following three phases are defined [1]:

-**Key publishing**

-B publishes to the server his id key and the prekeys.
+Before the communication begins, B publishes to the server his id key and the prekeys.
 The id key is uploaded once and, in order to keep forward secrecy, the signed prekey and prekey signature are replaced after a time interval and the one-time prekeys are changed after each run.

-**Sending the initial message**

 After A gets the prekey bundle from the server and the prekey signature is verified, the ephemeral key pair is generated and it will be deleted when the shared secret is computed.
 If the server doesn't provide an one-time prekey, then three ECDH shared secrets are obtained using the identity keys of the participants, the signed prekey of B and the ephemeral key of A, which are concatenated and passed to a HMAC based key derivation function.
 The shared secret is the result of this computation.